manelucas/calculator/README.md

 # calculator

-Build a calculator using html, scss and javascript
+Build a calculator using html, css and javascript